As a blogger, finding the right words can make all the difference.

 3. Have a Unique Voice

 With over 81 million new posts written on a monthly basis, it’s easy to see how your blog could get lost in the noise.
-This makes it imperative that you write what you know and share it in your unique voice.
+This makes it imperative that you write and share what you know in your unique voice.

 Marie Forleo has been a longtime favorite of mine.
 There’s no denying her unique style.
 From her website design to quality videos and viral reach, it’s evident that Marie has found her rhythm and voice.